-When plans for a new extension to the school were unveiled, they were keen that it should include a new library.
-BookSpace was asked to visit the school and to draw up designs for the new space.
+The school made plans for an extension to the school building which would include a new library. and asked BookSpace to look at designs for the new space.
 The brief was to provide a relaxing environment with plenty of room to sit or even lie down and read as well as tables for children to work at.
-The shelving needed to be flexible enough to accommodate everything from big books and picturebooks for younger children though to fiction and non-fiction for KS2.
+The shelving had to be flexible enough to accommodate everything from big books and picturebooks for younger children though to fiction and non-fiction for KS2.
 But above all, the space needed to create a sense of ‘awe and wonder’, a sense of intrigue amongst pupils.

-BookSpace provided Teagues Bridge Primary with 3 plans.
-Each was different but one stood out from the rest for Mrs Abdulla.
+BookSpace created three different library designs and one stood out from the rest for Mrs Abdulla.
 The plan that appealed had a forest theme running throughout.
 Tree-shaped desks, a vine-covered Hideyhole , tree-shaped panels in the book stacks and tree wall stickers with interchangeable seasonal foliage.
 The school was keen to involve pupils in the decisions for the new library and so pupils fed back on the design and provided instructions for tweaking it where required.
 “We were all very drawn to the forest theme” says Mrs Abdulla.
 “The children in particular loved it and for us it was important that the pupils had a say.
-BookSpace did a fantastic job of listening to what the children wanted and when it came to making the amendments to the designs there was no real hardship on our part – BookSpace made the whole process incredibly easy.
+BookSpace did a fantastic job of listening to what the children wanted.
+When we wanted to amend the designs, BookSpace made the whole process incredibly easy.
 We can’t thank the team that designed it enough!”

 “When you look at the tables, you can write a story from it”